If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 How do I make a claim?

-How do I know if I need a claim form?
+Will I need a claim form?

-Where can I find my claim number?
+Where can I find my care number?

 You’ll find this on the front page of your claims letter.
-Make sure you give your consultant your claim number.
+Make sure you give your consultant your care number.
 If you’re having treatment via our consultant panel, they’ll arrange payment for your consultant.

 Where can I find my Vitality membership number?